 Skip to content

-Ultralytics partners with Axelera AI to streamline high-performance, energy-efficient inference on Edge AI devices.
-This integration allows users to export and deploy Ultralytics YOLO models directly to the Metis® AIPU and Europa® platforms using the Voyager SDK.
+Ultralytics partners with Axelera AI to enable high-performance, energy-efficient inference on Edge AI devices.
+Export and deploy Ultralytics YOLO models directly to the Metis® AIPU using the Voyager SDK.

 Axelera AI Ecosystem

-Axelera AI provides dedicated hardware acceleration for computer vision and Generative AI at the edge.
-Their technology leverages a proprietary dataflow architecture and in-memory computing to deliver high throughput (up to 856 TOPS) within a low power envelope.
+Axelera AI provides dedicated hardware acceleration for computer vision at the edge, using a proprietary dataflow architecture and in-memory computing to deliver up to 856 TOPS with low power consumption.

 Selecting the Right Hardware